chalko/arcade/docs/notes.md

     and the mini hub is in pi USB 2 which is the upper left.
     * the ethernet port is USB 1.
   * Turn on the joystick select option for retro arch.
-    * Not sure if this is needed on fresh install.
+    * Not sure if this is needed on fresh installation.

 ## Open Problem